This post may contain affiliate links. Read our disclosure policy here.

 How to Keep Chicken Moist While Baking

-If you purchased skin on cuts, don’t remove it.
-The skin helps retain more moisture and flavor, making a tastier and juicer piece of chicken.
-If you’re watching fat intake, remove the skin after cooking and before eating.
+If you purchased skin on cuts, don't remove it.
+It helps retain more moisture and flavor.
+If you're watching fat intake, before eating.
+In this recipe, I use skinless chicken breasts, BUT the coating acts as a barrier, just like the skin, to lock in moisture.

 Do you Cover Baked Chicken with Aluminum Foil?